Wednesday, July 30, 2025

 Hog Knob in Calhoun County

-The hogs, or swine, were, apparently, non-native and had been brought to the region by early settlers, who allowed them to run wild in the woods.
+The hogs, or swine, were non-native and had been introduced to the region by early settlers, who allowed them to roam freely in the woods.
 There, the swine feasted and fattened until they could provide enough pork for remote settlements without requiring much effort from the pioneers.

-They were customarily hunted in late autumn, as settlers had discovered that the meat tasted better when the animals had been eating chestnuts and white-oak acorns.
-Later, when only red oak acorns were available, their meat tasted overly strong.
+They were customarily hunted in late autumn, as settlers had discovered that the meat tasted better when the animals had been eating chestnuts and acorns from white oak.
+Later, when only red oak acorns were available, their meat had an overly strong taste.

 Advertisement